-Southeast Asia is home to the world’s fastest growing population of internet users.
-ASEAN’s digital economy is predicted to triple its annual size to US $300 billion by 2025 .
-When it comes to mobile internet usage, Southeast Asians are the most prolific in the world, making it one of the world’s fastest-growing regions for e-commerce and ride-hailing .
+Southeast Asia is home to one of the world’s fastest growing regional populations of internet users.
+ASEAN’s digital economy hit a milestone of $100 billion this year and is predicted to triple its annual size to US $300 billion by 2025 .
+Southeast Asians are also some of the most prolific mobile internet users in the world, making the region a fast-growing market for e-commerce and ride-hailing .

 Issues to do with the digital economy are no longer peripheral.
-The digital economy does not refer to a separate economic ecosystem, it refers to a colossal and integral shift in the way the economy operates as a whole.
-As the OECD noted in 2014 “the digital economy is increasingly becoming the economy itself ” .
+The digital economy does not refer to a separate economic ecosystem; it refers to an integral shift in the way the economy operates as a whole.
+As the OECD noted in 2014 “the digital economy is increasingly becoming the economy itself.”

-The Grab-Uber merger highlights the inadequacies in Southeast Asia’s anti-competitive frameworks in the era of the digital economy, which has transformed business patterns and heightened the complexity of competition issues .
+The region’s staggered response to the Grab-Uber merger highlights the inadequacies in Southeast Asia’s anti-competitive frameworks in the era of the digital economy, which has transformed commerce and heightened the complexity of competition issues .

-Robust competition is at the heart of an effective market, protecting consumer choice and demands and facilitating innovation.
-Southeast Asia has been one of the last regions in the world to adopt competition regimes and if it fails to protect an even playing field for businesses with the shift towards a digital economy, the region will see its hard-earned regional integration and reputation as an attractive region to do business being undermined by anti-competitive practices .
+Robust competition is at the heart of an effective market, protecting consumer choice and the innovation that lead to the creation of Grab and Uber.
+If Southeast Asia fails to protect an even playing field for businesses with the shift towards a digital economy, the region will see its hard-earned regional integration and reputation as an attractive region for business being undermined by anti-competitive practices .
 Though Southeast Asian nations are adapting, commerce is evolving even faster.

-However, the need prevails for Australia and ASEAN to put greater emphasis on the new nuances the digital economy brings to competition issues.
-A more multifaceted policy approach is required to address competition issues in the era of the digital economy and may require changes to contract law, consumer protection law and data protection law, as noted by the German Competition authorities in a report submitted to the European Union this year .
+However, it is necessary that Australia and ASEAN put greater emphasis on the nuances the digital economy brings to competition issues.
+The era of the digital economy requires a more multi-faceted competition policy approach, one which may require changes to contract law, consumer protection law and data protection law .